Prosecutor: Man told police woman sought sledgehammer attack

-LAS VEGAS (AP) - A prosecutor told a judge that man accused of killing a woman with a sledgehammer told police about “smashing people” and said the woman asked him to hit her.
+LAS VEGAS (AP) - A prosecutor told a judge a man accused of killing a woman with a sledgehammer spoke to police about “smashing people” and said the woman asked him to hit her.

-Prosecutor Peter Thunell said Friday that police are investigating whether 36-year-old Clinton Earl Taylor attacked others before the predawn slaying Thursday at a Las Vegas laundromat.
+Prosecutor Peter Thunell said Friday that police are investigating whether 36-year-old Clinton Earl Taylor attacked others before the pre-dawn slaying Thursday at a Las Vegas laundromat.

-Officer Larry Hadfield says detectives have not identified attacks similar to what they think was a random act of violence.
+Officer Larry Hadfield says detectives haven’t identified any similar attacks.

-The Clark County coroner hasn’t identified the woman, who police say told a dispatcher a man was outside with a sledgehammer before screaming and the line disconnected.
+Authorities have not identified the woman, who police say told a 911 dispatcher of a man with a sledgehammer before she was heard screaming and the line disconnected.

-Arriving officers found Taylor covered with blood and carrying a sledgehammer.
+Arriving officers found Taylor covered with blood, carrying a sledgehammer.

-Judge Ann Zimmerman ordered Taylor jailed without bail and gave prosecutors until Wednesday to file criminal charges.
+Taylor’s court-appointed lawyer, Marissa Pensabene (pens-ah-BEHN’-ee), sought his release on bail but Judge Ann Zimmerman ordered him to remain in jail pending a Wednesday court date.

 Sign up for Daily Newsletters